baperrou/WooBookings-Recurring-Booking/readme.txt

 == Description ==

-Woobooking Reoccurring Bookings by Week is an add-on for the paid plugin Woocommerce Bookings.
+Woobooking Recurring Bookings by Week is an add-on for the paid plugin Woocommerce Bookings.
 It allows you to tag products as a re-occurring course over a set number of weeks.

 = Docs & Support =